Generators of the Poincar\'e Group for arbitrary tensors and spinor-tensors: Conclusions

+The derivation of the Fierz-Pauli constraints from the eigenvalue equations of the Casimir operators of the Poincaré algebra seems to have been employed for the first time by \cite{giacosa}.
+There, the authors have worked out specifically the spin cases $s=1/2, 1, 3/2$ and $s= 2 $ in $D=3+1$.
+They have conjectured that their results could be extended to higher spins.
+It is important to stress that in the higher spin cases ($s\ge 5/2$) the corresponding massless models (Fronsdal and Fang-Fronsdal models \cite{Fronsdal:1978rb, Fang:1978wz}) are invariant only under constrained gauge transformations where the gauge parameters must be traceless (bosons) or $\gamma$-traceless (fermions).
+So one might expect eventually that the model-independent analysis carried out here for the massive cases with $s=5/2, 3$ and $s= 4 $ in $D=3+1$ would be affected by their massless counterparts and could present some surprises.
+We have shown that this is not the case and the Fierz-Pauli constraints for the higher spin models are exactly the ones postulated in the literature.

-More specifically, in Sections~\ref{sec:iso3} and~\ref{sec:iso2}, we obtain explicit expressions for the translation generators, $P$, and the Lorentz rotation generators, $I=L+S$, acting on arbitrary rank-$s$ tensors and spinor-tensors in both aforementioned dimensions.
+We have also extended the method of \cite{giacosa} to $D=2+1$ dimensions.
+More specifically, in Sections~\ref{sec:iso3} and~\ref{sec:iso2}, we obtain explicit expressions for the translation generators, $P$, and the Lorentz rotation generators, $I=L+S$, acting on arbitrary rank tensors and spinor-tensors in both aforementioned dimensions.
 In each section, we also provide explicit expressions for the Casimirs of the algebras $\mathfrak{iso}(3,1)$, given by $C_1= P^2$ and $C_2=W^2$, and $\mathfrak{iso}(2,1)$, given by $C_1= P^2$ and $C_2=P\cdot S$.

-With these expressions at hand and the respective eigenvalue equations defining mass and spin/helicity, in Section~\ref{sec:fp}, we demonstrate that the Fierz-Pauli constraints follow from the Casimir equations, independently of any specific model.
-As examples, we have considered the cases of spin and helicities 5/2, 3, and 4, and provided suggestions for the general case of integer spin/helicity particles.
-Our results provide a didactic generalization of the results obtained by \cite{giacosa}, as well as justify some expressions used by \cite{gaitan} and \cite{arias}.
+With those expressions at hand and the respective eigenvalue equations defining mass and spin/helicity, in Section~\ref{sec:fp}, we demonstrate that the Fierz-Pauli constraints follow from the Casimir equations, independently of any specific model.
+Our results also justify the expressions for the Lorentz generators in $D=2+1$ used by \cite{gaitan} and \cite{arias}, and complement previous works \cite{jackiw e nair,binegar}.
+Our specific results for helicities $5/2$ and $4$ are new.